EricssonBroadcastServices/chromecast-demo-receiver/api.md

 <a name="new_EmpReceiverEvents_new"></a>

 ### new EmpReceiverEvents()
-EmpReceiverEvents - Holds all available receiver events
+EmpReceiverEvents - Holds receiver events METADATA_UPDATED, STATE_CHANGED, RESOLUTION_CHANGED

 <a name="empReceiver"></a>